22mahmoud/maw.sh/src/blog/get-webmention-with-jq-and-yq/index.md

 }
 ```

 ## How to format the `json` response

-we need to transform the actual response of the `webmention` api, from this
+we need to transform the actual response of the `webmention` API, from this
 format:

 ```jsonc